Visual

 Shake hands, pose for the press, cut the ribbon.

 Nature was coming closer to the city, but 948 healthy trees had to be cut down.
-Satisfied with our work, we get into our luxury cars, headed to our countryside villas.
+Satisfied with our work, we got into our luxury cars and headed to our countryside villas.

 The beloved public space will now turn into a wasteland of dust and construction machinery.
-Pedestrian paths will become obstacle courses, nearly impossible to traverse by healthy people.
-Elderly, disabled or parents with strollers should probably just stay home.
+Pedestrian paths will become obstacle courses, nearly impossible to traverse by people not living with disabilities.
+Elderly people, parents with strollers or people with disabilities should probably just stay home.
 When finished, the new development will present modern designs full of hostility and a sterile environment devoid of character.
-You’ve been excluded from where you live.
+Congratulations, you’ve been excluded from where you live.

 Worry not.